Rupam-Shil/python_projects/Library Management system/README.md

 3. issue-information
 4. student-information

-These 4 tables must be created inside the database or You can import the .sql file after creating database.
+These 4 tables must be created inside the database or You can import the .sql file after creating the database.

 # Screenshot